Towards computing the rational homology and assembly maps of generalised Thompson groups: The connectivity of the truncated Stein complex

 is contractible, see Remark \ref{bigbasesrem}, it suffices to show that there is some $p_0$ such that for $p\geq p_0$ and $q\geq p+tn$, the pair is $(X_{p,q+1},X_{p,q})$ is $n$-connected, i.e., the inclusion $X_{p,q}\hookrightarrow X_{p,q+1}$ induces an isomorphism between the homotopy groups $\pi_i$ for $0\leq i\leq n$.
 Exactly as in \cite[Theorem 2]{brown92}, this will be satisfied if for any $A$ with $|A|=q+1$, then

 is $n$-connected.
 We follow the lines of the argument of \cite{fluch++}, and begin by showing that

 is $n$-connected.
 Consider the complex $K_q,$ which was denoted $K_n$ in the proof of \cite[Lemma 3.8]{confranbri}.
-This complex has as vertices the labelled subsets of $A$ where the possible labels are precisely the set of colours and the cardinality of a subset with label $i$ is the arity $n_i$.
-The simplices are given by pairwise disjoints set of such subsets.
+The vertices of this complex are pairs $(i,S)$, where $i$ is a color and $S$ is an ordered subset of $A$ whose cardinality is the arity $n_i$.
+A $k$-simplex is a set $\{(i_0,S_0),\ldots,(i_k,S_k)\}$ for which $S_0,\ldots,S_k$ are pairwise disjoint.
 As in \cite[Lemma 3.8]{confranbri}, the argument of \cite[Lemma 4.20]{brown2} shows that $K_q$ is $n$-connected if $q$ is big enough.
-Now, $q-p-1\geq tn-1\geq n+1$ and therefore the $(q-p-1)$-skeleton of $K_q$ is also $n$-connected.
-Finally observe that $\dim L_p(A)=q-p-1$ and in fact, $L_p(A)$ is the barycentric subdivision of that $(q-p-1)$-skeleton.
+Now, we claim that the condition $q+1-p\geq (n+2)(n_s-1)$ implies that the $n+1$ skeleton is precisely the barycentric subdivision of the $n+1$-skeleton of $K_q$.
+To see it, note that we only have to check that for any $n+1$-simplex $\{(i_0,S_0),\ldots,(i_{n+1},S_{n+1})\}$ in $K_q$, the result of performing the associated very elementary contraction in $A$ lies in $X_{p,q}$, in other words, that has at least $p$ elements.
+Equivalently, we need